Splitting band knife: Horizontal

 Horizontal band knife blades are wider usually 30-60 mm wide for foam converting is popular, for leather goods 40-50 mm wide blade is popular, 85-110 mm width is popular for the tannery splitting band knife.
 There are other widths depending on the machine manufacturer.
 The horizontal machine band knife blade is supported by a guide to give dimensional accuracies while cutting/splitting.
 Therefore, only blades that have passed as one main manufacturing step a surface grinding process reach the necessary thickness tolerances of less than 0.02 mm.
 A higher tolerance would lead to marks on the surface of the split material like leather or rubber.
 Blades are available in different grades of exactness depending on the required exactness on the material to be cut/split.
 On modern machines in combination with a high grade blade a splitting thickness of 0.2 mm for 1500 mm material width is possible.

 Blade sharpening

 For both the vertical and horizontal band knife machines there is a grinding attachment which continuously sharpens the band knife while it is cutting.
 It is possible to find a non powered grinding attachment for the vertical machines but for the horizontal band knife machine the grinding attachment for continuously sharpening the blade is powered by electric motors.

+Safety Standards

+European Committee for Standardization (CEN) developed EN 13112 emphasizing identification and mitigation of risks including: